(last update: 2/14/24)

 - Residential or Commercial Net Metering Policy Acknowledgement

-- ENE emails property owner & installer official Approval to Operate.
+- CMLP emails signed APPROVAL to OPERATE document to property owner & installer

 - Property owner begins generating their own power!